 Singlehood is the ability to live a rich, fulfilling life as a single adult whether you are alone, looking for a partner, dating, or in a committed relationship.
 A person who has achieved it does not need to be in a relationship to be happy.
 They know that a person must be happy on their own to have a healthy relationship.

 A person who has achieved it does not date or get into a relationship because of any personal weaknesses or outside pressures from parents, relatives, friends, clergy, employers, or any other institution in their community.
 They are not opposed to dating or being in a relationship, they just want to be free to choose when and if they date or begin a relationship.
 And if they do decide to begin either they will only do so with a person who they strongly feel is right for them.
-They strive for the best in themselves, in a partner, and in a relationship.
+They strive for the best in themselves, in their partner, and in a relationship.
 If they decide to find a partner, they do so with great effort and determination knowing that this is one of the most important decisions of their life!

 Society’s Shifting Expectations